 There are 6 main types of hydroponic system.
 Meanwhile, the plant roots need 3 things, water/moisture, nutrients, and oxygen.
-So, what differs in the 3 systems is the way the deliver these 3 important things to plant roots.
-Let's identify, and get into details each of them.
+So, what differs in the 6 systems is the way the deliver these 3 important things to plant roots.

 Before identifying, and getting into details each of them below, we have made an easy-to-digest infographic about each system.

 Now, these are the detailed descriptions of each of them.